bpype/blender-studio-pipeline/docs/artist-guide/project_tools/project-blender.md

 python update_blender.py
 ```

-This will download the latest blender to `data/your_project_name/local/blender`
+This will download the latest Blender to `data/your_project_name/local/blender`.

 ::: info Choosing Branch to Install
 You can specify a [daily build](https://builder.blender.org/download/daily/) branch to fetch by editing the `BLENDER_BRANCH` variable in the script file.
 :::

 ### Manually deploying Blender versions of your choosing
-You can download and put any Blender release into the `your_project_name/shared/artifacts/blender` folder with their corresponding shasum file.
+You can download and put any Blender release into the `your_project_name/shared/artifacts/blender` folder with its corresponding shasum file.
-NOTE: If you do this, it is strongly adviced to not run the `update_blender.py` script as it will overwrite your files.
+**Note:** If you do this, it is strongly advised not to run the `update_blender.py` script as it will overwrite your files.

-There are a few things to keep in mind though:
+There are a few things to keep in mind:
 1. It has to be the `.zip` release for Windows, `.tar.gz` for Linux, and `.dmg` for Mac.
-2. Each file has to have a shasum file.
+2. Each file must have a shasum file.
 You can generate this yourself easily on Linux with:

-`shasum256 file.tar.gz > file.tar.gz.sha256`
+`sha256sum file.tar.gz > file.tar.gz.sha256`

-3. The file names for the Blender archives has to have the following naming scheme:
+3. The file names for the Blender archives must follow the naming scheme:

 Linux:
 `blender-linux.x86_64.tar.xz`